ninomodebadze/ninomodebadze/README.md

-- 👋 Hi, I’m @ninomodebadze
+- 👋 Hi, I’m new at github
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on butcamps
-- 📫 How to reach me write me direct
-- 😄 Pronouns: Eng
-- ⚡ Fun fact: Am fat :D

 <!---
 ninomodebadze/ninomodebadze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.